iwatkot/affirmbot/README.md

 - All errors will be raised without catching them.

 If you don't want to change the core features, you can use the `src/event.py` file to easily add new buttons, callbacks and so on.
 It's designed in a very simple way, so mostly you just need to add a string for the event and implement the `process()` method, which will be called when the button or callback is clicked.<br>

-## Upcoming Features
-I can't guarantee that these features will be implemented, but I'm planning to add them in the future (or at least think about them):

-- 🔳 Add more built-in templates for easy deployment.
-- ☑️ (v0.0.4) Setting minimum approvals and rejections to publish or reject the suggestion.
-E.g. if you have multiple admins, you can set that the suggestion will be published only if at least 3 admins accept it.
-Same for rejections.
-It's already implemented in the code, but not in the UI.
-- ☑️ (v0.0.5) Backing up the settings to the file and loading them back in case of redeploying the bot (starting a new container).
-It already works for stopping and ending the existing container, but not for creating a new one.
-- ☑️ (v0.0.8) Add the `Moderator` role.
-This user won't be able to change the bot settings, only for accepting or rejecting suggestions.
-- 🔳 Show the list of suggestions waiting for the decision for admin.
-- ☑️ (v0.0.5) New types of Entries (e.g. link, file).

 ## Wontfix